 See the CaesarStone website for more information.

 Solid surface benchtops combine natural minerals with an acrylic binding agent making them beautiful and hardwearing.
 Seamless joins can be achieved making this an excellent product for long island benchtops.
 Many colours can be re-finished if damaged for a perfect surface.
 Sinks can be integrated into Solid surface benchtops, leaving no groove for mould to form in.
 It can also be curved up walls or rolled down benchtops for interesting effects.

 Meganite is highly durable and comes in a range of beautiful colours and finishes.

 See the Meganite website for more information.

 Corian is made of natural minerals combined with an acrylic binding agent.
 It is highly durable and can be formed in artistic ways.
 It is non-porous, therefore somewhat resistant to staining.

 Large Format Porcelain

-Large format porcelain is new on the benchtop scene, but surprisingly so given it’s as old as the hills in smaller tile format.
-Large format porcelain has great looks and impressive durability.
+Large-format porcelain is new on the benchtop scene, but surprisingly so given it’s as old as the hills in smaller tile format.
+Large-format porcelain has great looks and impressive durability.
 In addition to benches, it can also be used on floors and walls – as with porcelain tiles.
 There are a great number of textures, colours and patterns to choose from including rusted metal, timber and of course stone.
 Porcelain does not scratch easily and it is heat resistant.
-While we always recommend the use of chopping boards, you can go ahead and put your hot pans directly on this surface without a worry.
+While we always recommend the use of chopping boards, you can go ahead and put your hot pans directly on this surface without worry.
 The other major drawcard of porcelain is that it is remarkably thin.